the-fellowship-co/facade/docs/bylding_backends/architecting_with_blocks.md

 ## Project

 Project is a collection of your blocks and a gate.
-Blocks are individual units of abstraction in your business.
-Gate is a GraphQL based gateway to expose all the blocks to your frontends.

 Use `byld new [project-name]` to create a new project.

 In case of simplified amazon, project would have the following blocks:

 ```sh
 amazon/
 ├── identity/